tonycurtis/pmix/master/man/pmix_finalize.3.md

 # DESCRIPTION

-Finalize the PMIx client, closing the connection with the local PMIx server.
+Finalize the PMIx client, closing the connection with the local PMIx server and releasing all malloc'd memory.

 # RETURN VALUE